 How did the Greeks win the Battle of Marathon?

-On September of 490 BC, an army of 10,000 Greek soldiers led by the Athenian commander Miltiades defeated a Persian force that numbered over 25,000.
+In September of 490 BC, an army of 10,000 Greek soldiers, led by the Athenian commander Miltiades, defeated a Persian force that numbered over 25,000.

 This unlikely victory is memorialised in history as one of the most impressive military feats ever accomplished.

-Yet, how did such a small Greek army manage to defeat a much larger Persian force?
+Yet, how did such a small Greek army manage to defeat a significantly larger Persian force?

 In order to understand the Battle of Marathon, it is important to first understand the historical context surrounding it.